Benzocaine mouth gel, ointment, solution, or dental paste

 This medicine is applied to the affected area of the mouth or gums.
 Wash your hands before and after using this medicine.
 Follow the directions on the label or those given to you by your doctor or health care professional.
 Do not use this medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be used in children as young as 4 months for selected conditions, precautions do apply.
+While this medicine may be used in children as young as 2 years for selected conditions, precautions do apply.
+This medicine should not be used for teething pain.

 What side effects may I notice from receiving this medicine?